A Traditional Mexican Soup But Made With Chicken

-When the chicken is done cooking, remove it from the pot and onto a cutting board.
+- When the chicken is done cooking, remove it from the pot and onto a cutting board.
 It’s hot, so be careful.
-After it cools down a bit, remove any bones and/or skin from the chicken.
-Shred the chicken with your hands or with a fork and put it back into the soup pot along with the hominy and chicken stock.
+After it cools down, remove any bones and/or skin from the chicken.
+Next, shred the chicken with your hands or a fork and put it back into the soup pot along with the hominy and chicken stock.

-Serve the posole in deep soup bowls and garnish with the radishes, limes lettuce and cilantro leaves.
+- Serve the posole in deep soup bowls and garnish with radishes, limes, lettuce, and cilantro leaves.

 Some of My Favorite Chicken Recipes

 - Sheet Pan Chicken with Roasted Plums Potatoes and Onions

 - Quick and Easy Sweet and Sour Chicken Recipe